-I believe that continuous beeminding obviates pessimistic presumptive reports.
-The current dot is simply on a collision course with the yellow brick road, moving up with twice the road’s slope.
+Continuous beeminding obviates pessimistic presumptive reports.
+The current dot is simply on a collision course with the road, moving up with twice the road’s slope.
 Every time you put in a number, the dot jumps to where you actually are but then immediately resumes a new collision course from there.
-The lanes of the road will make clear how long you have till you derail, same as ever.
+The lanes of the road (colored zones of the Yellow Brick Half-Plane) make clear how long you have till you derail, same as ever.

 Continuous beeminding may not be a prerequisite for ditching pessimistic presumptive reports but the focus on the visual representation of always being on a collision course with the road may make it easier.